FAQ - Pet Dental Care

 • Dental disease treatment: Often partially covered (once the disease is diagnosed)

 We recommend checking directly with your insurer for details about your coverage.
-We provide all necessary documents (itemized invoices, veterinary notes) to facilitate your claims.
+We provide all necessary documents (itemized invoices, veterinary notes) to make filing claims easier.

 About Home Prevention